thaume/thaume.github.io/_posts/2014-07-11-ember-data-mastering-async-relationships-part-2.md

 For our users to be able to create new projects, we'll need to offer them a `<form>` where they can actually enter a `title`, a `description` and add some participants (which are users).

 The classic strategy is to create a `projects.new` route with its corresponding template (`templates/projects/new.hbs`) and controller (`controllers/projects/new.js`).

-A proper separation of concern is paramount here as we'll see in a couple of minutes (well... if your app is supposed to be Ember idiomatic).

 ### The 'projects.new' route